-KCLF 1500 AM a commercial radio station broadcasting News, Views, Blues, Zydeco, Oldies, Contemporary R&B, Urban, and Gospel music.
-We broadcast music you hear and music you DON'T hear on most main stream radio stations.
+KCLF 1500 AM is a commercial radio station broadcasting News, Views, Blues, Zydeco, Oldies, Contemporary R&B, Urban, and Gospel music.
+We broadcast music you hear and music you DON'T hear on most mainstream radio stations.
 In addition to our locally produced music shows, we offer National and Local music and news programming that covers issues underrepresented by other media.
-We are locally owned and operated, and our staff consists of your neighbors playing music, sharing news and operating the station.
-KCLF 1500 AM is a fresh new voice in radio and as the only FM radio station in Pointe Coupee Parish, we proudly live up to our motto “The Voice of Pointe Coupee!”
+We are locally owned and operated, and our staff consists of your neighbors playing music, sharing news, and operating the station.
+KCLF 1500 AM is a fresh new voice in radio, and as the only FM radio station in Pointe Coupee Parish, we proudly live up to our motto, “The Voice of Pointe Coupee!”

 “KPCP and KCLF have been a blessing to the people of Pointe Coupee Parish.
-Our station brings local and national information, news, and entertainment to those who would not have access KPCP and KCLF is our collective voice in our everyday lives.”
+Our station brings local and national information, news, and entertainment to those without access to KPCP, and KCLF is our collective voice in our everyday lives.”